aaronmalone/lapis/README.md

 ### About

 LAPIS is a framework for incorporating computational steering in Java and MATLAB applications.
 It allows applications to expose variables through a REST interface so that the values of those variables can be retrieved and set at runtime by users or external processes.
 It also allows programmers to build networks of computationally-steered applications, each of which can be steered programmatically or manually through the REST interface exposed by each network node.
+LAPIS is designed to make it simple for engineers and scientists who do not have significant experience in computer programming to easily deploy a communication network for High Performance Computing applications.

 ### LAPIS features overview